• Menu

 It won’t surprise you to learn that one of these dog breeds needs substantially more attention to grooming than the other!

-Rough Collies have a long outer coat, and a dense, warm undercoat, which are both prone to tangles and matting without regular attention.
+Rough Collies have a long outer coat, and a dense, warm undercoat.
+Both are prone to tangles and matting without regular attention.

 They need brushing every day.
 Twice a year they “blow their coat”, during which they take moulting to a new level, and need even more attention to make sure their shed fur doesn’t get trapped and matted in the new growth.